cannereau/aws-dkr-update/readme.md

-This is a Terraform module to build an AWS EventBridge rule which trap ECR image pushed with **specific tag** and trigger updates to Lambda functions and ECS tasks
+This is a Terraform module to build an AWS EventBridge rule which traps ECR image pushed with **specific tag** and trigger updates to Lambda functions and ECS tasks
 A common AWS SQS dead letter queue collect unprocessed *Event* and *Lambda* invocations

+> *Warning: don't forget to set up ECR repository policies to allow AWS ECS & Lambda services to pull images*

 <!-- BEGIN_TF_DOCS -->
 ## Requirements